 Once employed and in good standing, if teachers are not able to schedule you in a classroom, you can be on our sub list during terms your availability doesn't fit our needs.
 You may also be scheduled as a floater.
 If you float or sub for the term, you may return to a classroom the following term if your availability is a better fit.
 Schedules for each classroom and for float shifts are sent out via e-mail close to the beginning of the term.
-Please be sure to look at your schedule and confirm it as soon as possible.
-You may be scheduled in more than one place and receive multiple emails outlining your schedules, as each classroom is scheduled separately.
 New hires are often given their schedule in writing at the time of hire.